 Workers bossnapped five execs at a French logistics plant yesterday, amidst anger at HP's decision to switch printer packaging activities to Malaysia.

 City of London police are to trial the use of specialist squads to tackle data theft and other crimes against business.
+Three pilot units of specialist officers will begin work next month, tackling problems ranging from data theft to terrorism.

 The four men behind BitTorrent tracker website The Pirate Bay were handed stiff sentences of one year each this morning and ordered to stump up $3.6m in damages to the entertainment industry.